 For example, your first workout is a really heavy one while your second workout will be lighter with maybe around 4 sets.
-This will help you to recover but still hit your chest to some extent and contribute to your volume.
+This will help to keep your recovery up but still hit your chest to some extent and contribute to your volume.

-In general, it seems that super high reps ranges do not work that well for chest.
-Most people can benefit from a quite low rep range between 5-8 for the optimal chest volume.
+In general, it seems that super high reps ranges do not work that well for the chest.
+Most people benefit from a quite low rep range between 5-8 for the optimal chest volume.

-The chest is composed of a high percentage of fast-twitch muscle fibres that are really responsive to high forces which is why benching relatively heavy works so well.
+Overall, the chest is composed of a high percentage of fast-twitch muscle fibers that are really responsive to high forces which is one of the reasons why benching relatively heavy works so well (if done properly).

 Chest workout – exercises

-When talking about the optimal chest volume, of course, we need to consider the chest workout.
+When talking about the optimal chest volume, of course, we need to consider the actual chest workout.

 Here we can identify three types of chest exercises: